KxSystems/docs/docs/wp/data-recovery.md

   (`ACCOUNT0024; 2014.05.04D10:54:41.796915000;`SGDUSD;`insert;1000000);
 ```

-Replaying the tplog, the kdb+ process tries to perform an insert to a keyed table, but there is a restriction that the same key cannot be inserted in the table twice.
+Replaying the TP log, the kdb+ process tries to perform an insert to a keyed table, but there is a restriction that the same key cannot be inserted in the table twice.
 The delete that was performed manually between these two steps was omitted.

 ```q
  q)-11!`:TP_2014.05.04